googlesamples/vulkan-basic-samples/README.md

 This repository is an Android port of [LunarG sample kit](https://github.com/LunarG/VulkanSamples).

 ## Prerequisites
-- Android Studio 2.0 or later.
+- Android Studio 2.2.2 or later.
-- Android SDK N-preview or later
+- Android SDK N  or later
-- NDK r12 beta or later
+- NDK r12 or later

 ## Sample import
 To import the samples, follow steps below: